-Step 9.
-Turn the Saucisse on its side and make the first fold just after the LE reinforcements.
-Do not fold the plastic reinforcements, use 3 or 4 folds around the LE.
+Step 8.
+Turn the Saucisse on its side, lay the foam Folding Pillow in place and make the fold of the LE around it.
+Use 3 folds.

 IMPORTANT: Do NOT lay the wing flat on the ground before packing the glider, this will cause abrasion damage to the top surface as you pull the glider towards the middle.
 ALWAYS pack from a mushroom or lift the wing off the ground when gathering the wing and grouping the leading edge.